glenvan/ttl/README.md

 - The syntax is a little more idiomatic
 - Methods have been renamed to be more familiar to Go standard library users
   - `Load()` and `Store()` instead of `Get()` and `Set()`
+- Key/value pairs can use the default TTL for the `Map`, or have their own individual TTL by using `StoreWithTTL`
 - Code is a little safer for concurrent use (at the time of the fork) and more performant in that use case
   - Use of `sync.RWLock` so that read-heavy applications block less